veraz00/veraz00.github.io/_featured_categories/engineer.md

 sidebar: true
 order: 2
 description: >
-  This is how I make a living
+  This is what I make a living by
 ---